Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 Q. Recently, Hrithik Roshan mentioned in an interview that he told the makers that he would do 'War' only if you starred in it.
 How does it feel when someone of his stature says that?

-A. Well, that's the biggest compliment that you can receive.
-Especially when you look up to someone so much and then when he in turn, compliments you, I think there is no other higher feeling like this.
+A. Well, that's the biggest compliment you can receive.
+Especially when you look up to someone so much and then when he, in turn, compliments you, I think there is no other higher feeling like this.

 'We Should Have More Two-hero Films In Bollywood'

-Q. There was a time when two-hero films were quite a popular in Hindi cinema.
-Unfortunately, slowly this trend started weaning off.
+Q. There was a time when two-hero films were quite popular in Hindi cinema.
+Unfortunately, slowly, this trend started weaning off.
 However, you and Hrithik have brought back this trend again with 'War'.
-What do you think is the reason for actors to shy away from taking up two-hero films.
-In fact, Akshay Kumar recently said that he finds it sad that actors these days don't want to sign having two or more heroes...
+What do you think is the reason for actors to shy away from taking up two-hero films?
+In fact, Akshay Kumar recently said that he finds it sad that actors these days don't want to sign movies having two or more heroes...

 It's a total high for the audiences when two actors come together and especially if there were of two similar type.
 I think it's fantastic and we should have more of these.
 But yes, it's a challenging procedure.
 My father did many two-hero films like 'Ram Lakhan', 'Parinda', 'Andar Bahar'.
 It's a trend that should definitely come back to life.
 I guess our filmmakers should make scripts that allow that to happen.